African Things To Do

 W National Park Area (UNESCO complex)

-The W region links to the larger W-Arly-Pendjari UNESCO complex across borders—important savannah ecosystems and wildlife.
+The W area is part of the wider W-Arly-Pendjari UNESCO complex across Niger, Benin, and Burkina Faso.
+It’s an important savannah ecosystem with wildlife value.
 Access and safety can vary, so route planning is essential.

 • Best experiences